JesusRondon2310/NFS-Carbon-Perfomance-Reworking/README.md

 This mod is currently compatible with the Improvement Mod v2: https://nfsmods.xyz/mod/855, I haven't tried it with other mods like Ultimate, CBR or Endgame, but I don't think it's totally incompatible with those mods as it's a performance improvement for the cars and doesn't touch any of the gameplay of those mods.

-Finally, this mod ONLY MODIFIES THE CARS IN THE VANILLA GAME, this mod doesn't buff the performance of the Improvement Mod add-on cars although if you want I can make a separate mod for that.
+Finally, this mod ONLY MODIFIES THE CARS IN THE VANILLA GAME, keep that in mind.

 ---